sissaschool/lograptor/doc/lograptor.rst

 .. option:: --ip

     Do a reverse lookup translation for the IP addresses.
-    The lookups use the DNS resolve facility of the running host.
+Use a DNS local caching to improve the speed of the lookups and reduce the network service's load.

 .. option:: --uid

-    Translate numeric UIDs into corresponding names.
-The local system authentication, used for lookups, needs to correctly resolve the UIDs of the log files.
+    Map numeric UIDs to usernames.
+The configured local system authentication is used for lookups, so it must be inherent to the UIDs that have to be resolved.

 Report Control:
 ^^^^^^^^^^^^^^^